remeda/remeda/docs/src/content/v1-migration/dropLastWhile.md

-The predicate function now takes 2 additional parameters: `index` - The index of the current element being processed in array, and `data` - the array the function was called upon (this is the same signature as the built-in `Array.prototype` method's predicates and mappers have).
+The predicate function now takes 2 additional parameters: `index` - The index of the current element being processed in array, and `data` - the array the function was called upon (the same signature the callbacks the built-in `Array.prototype` functions have).

 If you are using a function _reference_ for the predicate (and not an inline arrow function), and that function accepts more than one param you might run